-6.19 "3.
+6.17 "3.
 Function to System Screen Mapping" Screen:

-This screen allows you to customize the System Screen by mapping a function into any one of the seven Digital gauges on the left or any one of the four Horizontal Strip gauges located on the right side of the screen.
-Also, annunciators (displayed by an on/off light) may be mapped to any of the digital gauge locations.
+This screen allows you to customize the System Screen by mapping a Function into any one of the seven Digital gauges on the left side of this screen or any one of the four Horizontal Strip gauges located on the right side of this screen.